10 Little-Known Facts About Volcanoes

 As the ash from a volcano rises, it builds static electricity the same way clouds do.
 It interacts with the weather system which allows lightning to strike.

-The Pacific Ring of Fire is a string of volcanoes is where the Pacific Ocean seafloor is subducting under the continents.
+The Pacific Ring of Fire is a string of volcanoes where the Pacific Ocean seafloor is subducting under the continents.
 It brings water causing volcanic eruptions from stratovolcanoes.

-75% of the world’s volcanoes are at the Ring of Fire.
+75% of the world’s volcanoes are in the Ring of Fire.
 This includes the deadliest volcanoes in the United States, Japan, and the Philippines.
 Indonesia is the most volcanically active country on the Ring of Fire.

 3. Lava from volcanoes build new land